 To remove the OverOps plugin, you have to have admin access to your New Relic account.
 With admin access, clicking on the settings for the plugin will show you a “Remove” link to delete it.
 If you’ve previously removed the plugin and would like to reinstall it, you can search for it in the New Relic Plugin Central and install it from there.

 You can also turn the New Relic plugin on and off from within your OverOps dashboard.
 To do so, go into your advanced settings, then check or uncheck the "Report OverOps statistics to New Relic account" box.
-Note: this box only is shown if you have admin access to your OverOps dashboard.
+Note: this box only is shown if you have admin or owner access to your OverOps dashboard.